The Business of Drumming

 - 60 minutes of coaching with me about applying ideas to your business and program (in 1 or more sessions)

-- Members-only Facebook group where we share stories, ask questions, brainstorm, and celebrate progress
+- Business of Drumming Facebook group where we share stories, ask questions, brainstorm, and celebrate progress

 - Special rate for further consulting sessions (e.g. help to propose or plan your next “big gig”)